denni1cd/WorldSeedProject/character_creation_package/README.md

 ## Overview
 Character-Creation module for WorldSeedProject.
 This package provides a data-driven character creation system using YAML files for configuration and content.

+### Status
+- **Phase 0 (Repo skeleton & tooling):** Complete
+- **Phase 1 (Data schema & YAML examples):** Complete

+### Highlights
+- All core YAML data files for stats, traits, slots, resources, classes, and appearance are in place.
+- Loader utilities for each data type are implemented.
+- Integrity tests validate schema and data consistency.

 ## Quick Start
 ```bash
 # Install package (editable mode with dev tools)